Fujifilm X100V vs Nikon D750

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More heavily discounted: Has been around for much longer (launched in September 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the X100V emerges as the winner of the contest (15 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X100V is the clear winner of the match-up (16 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X100V and the Nikon D750 place the cameras among the top in their class?
 Find out in the latest Best Prime Lens Compact Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.